arielf/speedtests/README.md

 Notes:

-- The blue points at the top-right quarter of the chart are Comcast data-points.
-The very top ones correspond to **speedtest.xfinity.com**, the slightly lower ones, correspond to **speedtest.net** (Ookla, owned by Comcast).
+- The darker blue points at the top-right quarter of the chart are Comcast data-points.
+The very top ones correspond to ***speedtest.xfinity.com***, the slightly lower ones, correspond to ***speedtest.net*** (Ookla, owned by Comcast).
-- All independent internet speed-test providers, except one fall to the left of the center (<5.0 Mbps upload speeds) and none come close to the speedtest.xfinity.com result in either speeds or latencies.
+- All independent internet speed-test providers, except one (Converse in Code) fall to the left of the center (<5.0 Mbps upload speeds) and none come close to the ***speedtest.xfinity.com*** result in either speeds or latencies.
 - Interestingly, there is one additional Comcast data center (52 km away) which is not my default speedtest target, which seems to be throttled-down like the other independent providers.
+Is it too complex for Comcast engineers to deny "net neutrality" once a routing boundary not in their control is crossed?
 - Seems like Comcast is selective about which peering points or sources it is throttling-down.
 The default speed-test I get in the browser is not throttled-down and makes Comcast apppear as if it is the fastest of all providers.
-In reality, this higher speed is not representative of the real speeds I experience.
+- The bottom line is that in reality, the high speed claimed by Comcast is not representative of real average speeds I experience when accessing any most or even all other parts of the net.

 ## References: